rcuprak/actionbazaar/readme.txt

 Instructions
 ============
 All of the chapters are Maven based and can be easily opened in NetBeans, IntelliJ, or Eclipse.
-The code samples were tested on GlassFish 4.1.
+The code samples were tested on the GlassFish 4.1 and the WildFly 9.0.1 application servers.

 General instructions to run the unit tests (using JUnit + Arquillian) unless otherwise specified in the respective modules

+   To run in remote WildFly server (tests run very fast)
+   1. Install WildFly server if not installed.
+   2. Run WildFly server in standalone mode.
+   3. Execute the tests
+   		cd [module]
+		mvn -P glassfish_remote test

-   To run in remote Glassfish server
+   To run in remote Glassfish server (tests run slow for some reason)
    1. Install Glassfish server if not installed.
    2. Run Glassfish server
    3. Execute the tests